 This is probably something to start before you get pregnant (or after you’ve had your baby) as it’s quite tricky to stomach once the nausea has hit.
 However, having experienced HG in my second pregnancy, I found that I really struggled with gut issues about a year after giving birth and I’m convinced it had something to do with a 3-month diet of bread and being sick.

-I made sure to invest in one of the best probiotics out there, Symprove.
+I invested in one of the best probiotics out there, Symprove (although one of the most expensive).
 It made me noticeably less ‘sick burpy’.
-After completing the 12-week course and getting to a stage where I can currently stomach liquids, I’ve now moved on to a kefir drink.
+After completing the 12-week course and getting to a stage where I can currently stomach liquids and bigger pills, I moved on to a kefir drink and these cheaper probiotics (recommended to me by a nutritionist).

 Other resources on how to survive Hyperemesis Gravidarum: